synesissoftware/xCover/README.txt

 xCover - README
 ==================

-Updated:    4th April 2010
+Updated:    1st November 2015

-See the introduction in the accompanying doc/html/0.2.7/index.html file.
+See the introduction in the accompanying doc/html/0.3.3/index.html file.

 =============================== End of file ================================